-Restaurant style fried noodles, stir fried quick in your very own kitchen!!
-Shanghai Fried Noodles is a one pan Asian dish that is a complete meal with noodles, meat and veggies.
-The chewy, thick noodles are so much fun to slurp when coated in a delicious sweet and savory sauce.
+Restaurant-style fried noodles, stir-fried quickly in my very own kitchen!
+Shanghai Fried Noodles is my go-to one-pan Asian dish that makes a complete meal with noodles, meat and veggies.
+I love how the chewy, thick noodles are so much fun to slurp when they’re coated in a delicious sweet and savory sauce.

-Simple, yet absolutely cracking Chinese flavors ready in about 20 minutes.
-Shanghai style fried noodles are your thing for busy weeknights when you crave Chinese take out...
+Simple, yet absolutely packed with cracking Chinese flavors, and ready in about 20 minutes.
+Shanghai-style fried noodles are perfect for my busy weeknights when I’m craving Chinese takeout but want something homemade.

 Any type of Asian noodles are such a fun meal.
-From Korean Japachae to our very favorite Spicy Noodles, they are so versatile, and can be loaded with all the right flavors.
+From Korean Japachae to my very favorite Spicy Noodles, they are so versatile, and can be loaded with all the right flavors.

 Fried noodles are one of the most popular dishes on any Asian restaurant menu, and are devoured by all ages.
 Today’s Shanghai noodles are even more tasty, as they are thick and chewy, and absorb the sauce beautifully.
 And they pair well with meat and veggies.